 - 1. The minimum building setbacks outlined in Table 1 and illustrated on the Sector Plan Map do not take into account any features of the land, existing or proposed easements, and/or other underground services which may require increased building setbacks. - 2.
 The design of the development has taken into consideration the visibility at intersections and the amenity of the proposed neighbourhood.
-Consequently, for the purposes of the Standard Building Regulations (i.e. corner truncations setbacks), further application for corner truncation setbacks is not required, provided that the setback specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b and 5c) is complied with. - 3.
+Consequently, for the purposes of the Standard Building Regulations (i.e. corner truncations setbacks), further application for corner truncation setbacks is not required, provided that the setback specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b, 5c, 5d, 5e and 5f) is complied with. - 3.
 Where a lot fronts a park, the Sector Plan Map may nominate that the garage is to be set back a minimum of 5.5 metres from the property boundary to provide additional space for on-site visitor car parking in lieu of the standard on-street parking provision. - 4.
-Where a setback is specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b and 5c), the Sector Plan Map requirement will prevail over Table 1. - 5.
+Where a setback is specifically dimensioned and referenced on the Sector Plan Map (figures 5a, 5b, 5c, 5d, 5e and 5f), the Sector Plan Map requirement will prevail over Table 1. - 5.
 On Traditional and Premium Traditional lots, unenclosed spaces such as verandahs, terraces, balconies, and pergolas may project into the front setback by a maximum distance of 1.5 metres provided the outermost projection is no closer than 3 metres from the front boundary.
-An additional setback to the garage in required as per note 2(d).
+An additional setback to the garage in required as per note 2(d). - 6.
+Where a 6m setback is required a portion of the dwelling may extend to an absolute minimum rear setback of 3.
+Where the portion of the dwelling (including patios, verandahs and pergolas) is located between the 6m and 3m rear setback zone, it is not permitted to exceed 60% of the lot width measured across the rear boundary.